ucdavisdatalab/workshop_data-science-software-management/docs/05_abstract_workflows.md

 ## Choosing a language is choosing an ecosystem

-Your workflow and available tools are depend in part on the language you\'re using, so let\'s talk about that for a minute before diving into more specifics.
+Your workflow and available tools depend in part on the language you\'re using, so let\'s talk about that for a minute before diving into more specifics.

 ![](./img/language_ecosystem.svg)